Get Started

 Set up the feature extraction config file

-One of the main advantages of TSFEL is providing a large number of time series features out-of-the-box.
-Nevertheless, there are occasions where you might not be interested in extracting the complete set.
-Examples comprise scenarios where the models will be deployed in low-power embedded devices, or you simply want to be more specific in what features are extracted.
+TSFEL provides a large number of time series features by default.
+However, there are occasions when you might not need to extract the complete feature set.
+Examples include scenarios where models will be deployed on low-power embedded devices or when you simply want to specify which features are extracted.

 import tsfel